 I recommend that you explore IQ in demo mode or off the machine for a couple of hours.
 Plug the ac adaptor into the tablet, set up the little easel and just touch buttons and explore.
-The stylus can be found in a little pocket on top edge of the tablet.
-You can also use your finger on the screen.

 Follow the directions and make choices.
 Always ask your self, “What do I want to do?” then find the answer to that question on the page you are on.
 Think in small steps.
 If you can’t see the answer, either touch the finished button or the back arrow to get to another page.
 If you are puzzled by some of the choices, touch the ‘?’ button for a brief explanation.

 Don’t be afraid – there is no place you can get to that you can’t get out of.
 Simply keep touching the back arrow or finished button and you will end up right back at the main menu.